-Table 5-3 identifies the 13 counties that require additional drop-off sites (as of December 2021) to meet the one Drop-off Site per 500,000 population goal by 2027.
-Note that currently Alpine and Sutter counties are covered by Drop-off Sites in Placer and Yuba counties, respectively.
-The Program will seek to renegotiate this arrangement with CalRecycle for the Plan.
-It should also be noted that the Program has historically brought on between 10 and 20 new public Drop-off Sites per year.
+Table 5-3 identifies the 13 counties that require additional Drop-off Sites (as of December 2021) to meet the Drop-off Site Public Access goals by population, annually and by 2027 for the five-year goal.
+CARE will review and update this list in January of each year based on the number of existing Drop-off Sites and most recent population data available.
+Note that Alpine and Sutter counties were covered in 2022 by Drop-off Sites in Placer and Yuba counties, respectively, as approved by CalRecycle.
+It should also be noted that the Program has historically brought on approximately 10 net new public Drop-off Sites per year (and 20 sites in 2019).
+Counties not listed in the table have sufficient Drop-off Sites to meet or exceed the annual and five-year goals.